The First Law and Weak Cosmic Censorship for de Sitter Black Holes: First Law for de Sitter Black Holes

 Additionally, if the metric $g_{\mu\nu}(\lambda)$ is the exact Reissner--Nordstr\"{o}m--de Sitter spacetime with a mass parameter $m(\lambda)$, we obtain $c_{1} = 2, c_{2} = c_{3} = c_{4} = 0$ and hence

 Thus our mass reduces the usual mass parameter for Reissner--Nordstr\"{o}m--de Sitter spacetime.
+We should note that this is because the normalization ambiguity of the Killing vector is fixed by Eq.~\eqref{xiinads}.
 Note that our falloff conditions ensures that the mass can be calculated from the first order perturbations in $\zeta$.
 If we relax the fall off conditions, for example, starting from $h_{\tau\tau}= {\cal O}(1/(\rho a(t)))$ and so on, the correct mass can be obtained if one calculates our mass formula up to ${\cal O}(\zeta^3)$.

-Let us compare our definition of the mass in de Sitter spacetime as another known definition called Abbott--Deser mass (\cite{Abbott:1981ff,Nakao:1994fj,Shiromizu:1993fi}).
+Let us compare our definition of the mass in de Sitter spacetime as another known definition called Abbott--Deser mass ~\cite{Abbott:1981ff,Nakao:1994fj,Shiromizu:1993fi}.
 The Abbott -- Deser mass $M^{\mathrm{AD}}$ is expressed by the surface integral of the Abbott--Deser charge 2-form $\boldsymbol{Q}^{\mathrm{AD}}$ at the spatial infinity in our sense:

 where the Abbott -- Deser charge 2-form can be defined by

 Here $\nabla^{\mathrm{dS}}$ and $\epsilon^{\mathrm{dS}}_{\mu\nu\rho\sigma}$ represent the covariant derivative and the volume form with respect to the background de Sitter space.
 The tensor $K^{\mu\alpha\nu\beta}$ is defined by